An isoperimetric inequality for twisted eigenvalues with one orthogonality constraint: Introduction

 \begin{thm}[Continuous maps connecting the optimal shapes of Dirichlet eigenvalues] The functions $m(\alpha)$ and $\lambda(\alpha)$ in Theorem~\ref{t.main} are continuously differentiable in $(0,1)$, strictly increasing with

 and moreover

 where $B^\wedge$ and $B^\vee$ are any disjoint balls in $\mathbb R^d$ of equal measure. \end{thm}

 Section~\ref{sec.5} contains the proof of Theorem~\ref{t.main2}.
 Roughly speaking, the double minimization problem \eqref{problem} offers a way to interpolate between the optimal shapes of the first two Dirichlet eigenvalues of the Laplacian, as given in \eqref{FK} and \eqref{HKS}, through a \emph{continuous} 1-parameter family of optimal shapes that are \emph{union of two disjoint balls}.
-We are not aware of any results of this nature that preserve both the continuity of the map and the property that the optimal shapes are unions of balls.
-We would like to remind the reader that the optimal sets for non-trivial linear combinations of the first two Dirichlet eigenvalues are not represented by unions of balls, see \cite[Section 6.4.2, Open problem 20]{h} and also \cite[Theorems 1.1. and 1.3]{mz}.
+We are not aware of any results of this type that simultaneously maintain the continuity of the map and ensure that the optimal shapes are unions of balls.
+We would like to remind the reader that the optimal sets for non-trivial linear combinations of the first two Dirichlet eigenvalues are not represented by unions of balls, see \cite[Section 6.4.2, Open problem 20]{h} and also \cite[Theorems 1.1 and 1.3]{mz}.
 On the contrary, a connection between the optimal shapes for $\lambda_1$ and $\lambda_{1}^{T}$ was found in \cite{bfnt}, where the minimizing sets associated with a $1$-parameter family of eigenvalues are studied.
 This problem exhibits a saturation behavior: the minimal eigenvalue increases with the parameter up to a finite critical value, after which it remains constant.
 This critical point marks the transition between one ball to two equal balls as the optimal shapes.
 Therefore, the map that associates the parameter to the optimal shape is not continuous in the topology induced by the Hausdorff distance.
-Similar questions are addressed in \cite{dp} and \cite{p}.
+Similar questions are addressed in \cite{dp}.
+We notice that another $1$-parameter family of balls gives the solution of an optimization problem involving the \emph{twisted Cheeger constant}, see \cite{bdpnt}.

-Let us conclude with a comment on the dimension.
-While the results presented in this paper hold in the one-dimensional case ($d=1$), certain technical difficulties arise in that setting.
-For this reason, we have chosen to address the one-dimensional case separately in a future work.
+Now, we write a comment on the role of the dimension.
+On the one hand, the main results presented in this paper -- such as the isoperimetric inequalities -- also hold in the one-dimensional case ($d=1$), where the proofs simplify and may even yield stronger results.
+On the other hand, certain arguments encounter technical difficulties in this setting.
+For instance, the estimate \eqref{dis.radius} becomes ill-defined in dimension one, and it is unclear how to recover an appropriate analogue.
+For this reason, we have chosen to address the one-dimensional case separately in a future work (and, in the present paper, we mainly omitted the references related to the one-dimensional case).

+We conclude with an interesting application of Theorems~\ref{t.main} and \ref{t.main2} to a non-existence result for the shape optimization problem \eqref{p.finale}, for a suitable function $g$ represented in Figure~\ref{fig.monotonecirc}.
+A minimizing sequence consists of two balls: a small ball centered at the origin whose radius shrinks, and a larger ball whose radius grows while its center drifts away from the origin.
+Its proof is contained in Section~\ref{sec.5}.